j-lawrence-b1/workstation-setup/README.md

 On the Linux (WSL) side, this setup installs:
 * keychain and ssh-agent
 * ansible
+* The AWS CLI
-* The AWS CMy current bash environment.
+* My current bash environment.
 NOTE: My ssh keys will be useless to you w/o the passphrase.
 Substitute your own.
 * The Terminator X-client app.
 * Miniconda
 * mysqldb and postgresql client apps.